Henri Cartier-Bresson and the Discipline of Seeing

 LEARNING TO SEE

-Henri Cartier-Bresson remains one of the world’s best photographers who taught me about learning to see.
+Henri Cartier-Bresson remains one of the world’s best photographers and taught me to learn to see.
 Those fleeting moments, geometry, light, working with people, my body language, emotion, and sensitivity.
-As a wedding photojournalist, Henri Cartier-Bresson has been conducive to tackling my mindset and hurdles of capturing weddings and how to remain true to oneself.
+As a wedding photojournalist, Henri Cartier-Bresson has helped me reflect on my mindset, the hurdles of wedding photography, and how to remain true to myself.
 It’s easy to get influenced by trends and wedding clichés.
 I have ignored those.
 After all, a good photograph is still a good picture and should stand the test of time.

 henri_cartier_bresson_portrait